mschoneman/RP-Switch/README.md

 ### Zoom levels

-There are three zoom levels, you can toggle trough them by pressing hte button Y
+There are three zoom levels, you can toggle trough them by pressing the button L2

 #### Three games